bright/new-www/src/pages/blog/2019-03-05-a-sky-full-of-agile.md

 ---
 layout: post
 title: A sky full of Agile
+extract: >-
-extract: Everybody seems to be doing Agile these days.
+  Everybody seems to be doing Agile these days.
 Start-ups do it, big organisations do it, all the cool companies do it.
 That’s even how autonomous cars are being developed - the agile way.
 Even though it’s been agreed that ‘there’s no silver bullet’ in software development, well, apparently there must be and it’s Agile.
 Right?
 author: kasia
 image: /images/a-sky-full-of-agile/agile_team.jpeg
 hidden: false
-tags: ['agile', 'programming practices', 'project management']
+tags:
+  - agile
+  - programming practices
+  - project management
+date: '2019-03-04T23:00:00.000Z'
+published: true
 ---